ajmorss/automatedAFManalysis/README.md

 Automated analysis of single bond cell/afm adhesion experiments

-This program automatically analyzes data taken in AFM single cell force spectroscopy experiments of the typ seen in:
+This program automatically analyzes data taken in AFM single cell force spectroscopy experiments of the type seen in:

 2005.
 Evans, E., V. Heinrich, A. Leung, and K. Kinoshita.
 Nano- to microscale dynamics of P-selectin detachment from leukocyte interfaces.
 I. Membrane separation from the cytoskeleton.
 Biophysical Journal 88(3):2288-2298.2006.